 How much does a solar system cost?

-This is absolutely the most frequently asked solar FAQ on the planet.
-There are two factors that help determine this: 1) How many kWhs you consumed in the past 12 months, and 2) How much roof or ground do you have that can accept the solar pv modules.
+This is absolutely the most frequently asked solar question on the planet.
+There are three factors that help determine this: 1) How many kWhs you consumed in the past 12 months, and 2) How much roof or ground do you have that can accept the solar pv modules.
 3) Your current investment capital.
 Depending on these answers:

 If you lack the needed capital, or do not wish to borrow money to purchase a system, you may be eligible to LEASE the system from an investment company.
 In this case, there is NO deposit, NO hidden fee, NO out of pocket costs.